 Departures: daily 01 October - 30 April

-Includes: 7 nights accommodation including daily breakfast, rental car for 7 x 24 hour days starting from time of pick up with unlimited mileage, CDW, theft protection and VAT GPS system, additional authorized driver, airport service charge, detailed road map, detailed road book in selected languages, emergency phone line open 24 hours
+Includes: 7 nights accommodation including daily breakfast, rental car for 7 x 24 hour days starting from time of pick up with unlimited mileage, CDW, theft protection and VAT GPS system, additional authorized driver, airport service charge, map and travel guide, emergency phone line open 24 hours

 Excludes: optional activities, petrol, meals, tolls